-With over 16 million members, SurveyClub.com has been paying users since the early 2000's.
-They are unique in that instead of operating like a normal survey site, they keep a list of panels that they recommend you to join.
+With over 16 million members, SurveyClub.com is unique in that instead of operating like a normal survey site, they keep a list of panels that they recommend you to join.
 In short, they're basically a members-only survey site directory.

 Confirm your email to start taking surveys.
-We recommend using an email that you don't regularly use because the site sends out a ton of spam.
-Sometimes they send you links to survey panels you haven't even joined yet.
+We recommend using an email that you don't regularly use because the some of the sites may send spam.
+Sometimes they send you links to survey panels you haven't even joined yet, which can be nice because they are sending you more ways to make money.

 Survey Club provides its users with a directory of surveys which they can take to earn cash, bonuses, free items and other rewards.
-To our disappointment, their surveys were a bust.
-Most we never even qualified for.
 They don't say it, but they're basically a survey directory.
 Their lists are consist of various surveys from other providers.

 But what is a focus group exactly?
 On Survey Club it's a type of qualitative research that allows you to give your personal opinion on certain products, services and ideas.
 Questions are asked in a group setting where you are allowed to freely talk with other group members.